Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions: Case study: Predicting the Census Survey Self-Response Rate

 \subsection{Experimental setup}

-We randomly split the data into $58$K observations for training, $7.2$K observations for validation (used for selecting tuning parameters), and $7.2$K observations for testing.
+We randomly split the data into $58$K for training, $7.2$K for validation (used for selecting tuning parameters), and $7.2$K observations for testing.
+We repeat this procedure $20$ times with different random splits of the data and report the average numbers on the test sets.
 The features were standardized to have zero mean and unit variances.
-We use the squared $\ell_{2}$ loss for training and evaluate the performance of the models in terms of both root mean square (RMSE) and mean absolute error (MAE).
-In addition, we consider variable selection performance -- for example, with respect to the number of features retained and the associated interpretations they offer.
+We use the squared $\ell_{2}$ loss for training and evaluate the performance of the models in terms of root mean square (RMSE).
+We also study the variables selected by our algorithm: for example, the number of features retained and the associated interpretations they offer.

-As noted in~\cite{Erdman2016}, the current approach for predicting the self-response rates--i.e., the LRS--is based on a linear regression model with around $25$ hand-selected features. \cite{Erdman2016} also discuss using tailored variable transformations on some of the features to incorporate nonlinear effects.
-Such a manual approach is impractical in our situation, as we are dealing with a large number of features along with the corresponding pairwise interactions.
-However, as we use nonparametric models, which seek to learn nonlinearities in the main and interaction effects, such feature engineering may not be necessary.
+As noted in~\cite{Erdman2016}, the current approach for predicting the self-response rates--i.e., the LRS--is based on a linear regression model with around $25$ {\textit{hand-selected}} features.
+Erdman and Bates also use tailored variable transformations on some features to incorporate nonlinear effects.
+When the number of features, both main and pairwise interaction effects, increase, it is desirable to have an automated procedure such as the one we propose.
+As we use nonparametric models, which seek to learn nonlinearities in the main and interaction effects, manual feature engineering may not be necessary.